2013 Acura ZDX Interior

 - "Acura has long struggled to reach the heights of competitors such as Lexus, BMW, and Mercedes-Benz in the luxury department, but the ZDX steps up the company's game.
 While still retaining a driver focus, the cabin gains a nice contoured band of stitched leather." -- CNET (2010)

 The ZDX seats up to five.
-It comes standard with leather seats, and the front buckets are power-adjustable, heated and ventilated.
-Reviewers don’t offer a lot of opinion on the front seats, but note that the ZDX’s design severely limits visibility.
-As a result, some express gratefulness that a backup camera and parking sensors are standard equipment.
-In back, they say the design brings more hindrances, including limited headroom and back seats that feel cramped.
+It comes standard with leather upholstery and power-adjustable, heated and ventilated front seats.
+Reviewers note that the ZDX’s design severely limits visibility.
+As a result, some are happy that a backup camera and parking sensors are standard equipment.
+In back, they say the design limits headroom and makes the back seats feel cramped.

 - "Though it can technically seat five passengers, Acura has said this shapely crossover SUV is meant for two adults and their cargo.
 Try actually getting into the tight rear seat, and you'll find this was a smart move.
 Though the seats are clad in soft Milano leather, actually getting into them can be awkward and potentially head-bumping due to the vehicle's sloping roof." -- Kelley Blue Book